jennifertchang/Recipe-Time-Estimator/README.md

 After running a permutation test of 10,000 trials, we obtained a p-value of 0.2272, which meant that there was not a statistically significant difference in the distribution of ratings between where review is missing and where review is not missing.

 ## Hypothesis Testing
 After looking at the data, we noted that there were tags that related to cooking time.
-In this hypothesis testing we will be focusing on recipes belonging to these two tags: "60-minutes-or-less" tag amd "30-minutes-or-less"
+In this hypothesis testing we will be focusing on recipes belonging to these two tags: "60-minutes-or-less" tag and "30-minutes-or-less"
-- $H_0$ (Null Hypothesis): There is no difference mean minutes between these recipes from the two mentioned tags tags
+- $H_0$ (Null Hypothesis): There is no difference mean minutes between these recipes from the two mentioned tags
 - $H_A$ (Alternative Hypothesis): The mean minutes for "30-minutes-or-less" is significantly less than the mean minutes for "60-minutes-or-less"